sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 “There is a sharp bend ahead.”

-18. What is V2V?
+## 18. V2V Definition
 V2V = Vehicle-to-Vehicle communication.
-Imagine two dumpers:
+Consider two dumpers:

 🚛 A                     🚛 B